What Is Calcaneus Fracture Surgery?

 Treatment

-The size and location of the incision and the type of screws and plates used are based on skin quality and the surgeon's judgment on how to best access and fix the broken fragments of bone.
+The size and location of the incision and the type of screws and plates used are based on skin quality and the surgeon's judgment on how to best access and fix the pieces of the broken bone.

 Specific Technique

-All fragments are temporarily held in position with small removable wires.
+All pieces of the bone are temporarily held in position with small removable wires.
 The wires are then removed, and a plate and screws are placed.
-Your surgeon will close the skin and apply post-surgical dressings and a splint.
+Your surgeon will close the skin and apply post-surgical dressings and typically a splint to control swelling and to protect the heel bone after surgery.

 Risks and Complications